For all the power and versatility that digital devices provide, there's nothing like sitting down with a good book.

 48. DixonBaxi Monograph

 This 300-page monograph is a snapshot in time of one of London’s leading brand agencies.
 It is a reflection of the studio today, our most recent work, process and the insights behind it.
-Most of their work exists in motion, as digital experiences and on screens, so a book is a wonderful opportunity to curate and craft a beautiful object that embodies what they do.
+Most of their work exists in motion, as digital experiences and on screens.
+Hence, a book is a wonderful opportunity to curate and craft a beautiful object that embodies what they do.

 49. Basic Designs 01: Format – Gavin Ambrose & Paul Harris

-Typography is the means by which a written idea is given a visual form.
+Typography is how a written idea is given a visual form.
 Effective use of typography can produce a neutral effect or rouse the passions, symbolise artistic, political or philosophical movements, or express the personality of a person or organisation.
 This book aims to impart a comprehensive understanding of typography, to explore its history, theory and practice.

 If you'd benefit from a thorough examination of how typography informs other aspects of creative design, this book is for you.